 It is normal to worry that your home may have some hidden problems that you are not aware of.
 With a pre-listing inspection, you will not have to worry about what the buyer inspector will find as you and the buyer will already know the issues, reinforcing trust and credibility.

 Pre-listing inspections are not new but skyrocketing them with the PreInspected.com platform is something completely new.
 If you have any questions, comments or not fully understanding some benefits and advantages, please give us a chance to explain.
-Contact us and see how a pre-listing inspection can sell your house faster, easier, often for more money, reduce stress, set agents and the listings apart, while creating a positive experience for all parties.
+Contact me and see how a pre-listing inspection can sell your house faster, easier, often for more money, reduce stress, set agents and the listings apart, while creating a positive experience for all parties.

 I perform a high quality professional inspection on your property.
 My goal is that if the buyer does get a home inspection, that the inspector does not find anything of importance that wasn’t already part of my report.